Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Conclusion

-In this work, we propose Segment Policy Optimization (SPO), a novel RL framework that leverages segment-level advantage estimation at an intermediate granularity, achieving a better balance by offering more precise credit assignment than trajectory-level methods and requiring fewer estimation points than token-level methods, enabling accurate advantage estimation based on MC without a critic model.
-We further instantiate SPO for short CoT and long CoT scenarios.
-Extensive experiments demonstrate the effectiveness and efficiency of our proposed SPO framework in both scenarios.
+In this work, we propose Segment Policy Optimization (SPO), a novel RL training framework for large language models (LLMs) that effectively addresses the limitations of existing RL approaches.
+SPO provides feedback at the segment level, offering finer granularity than trajectory-level methods for more precise credit assignment, while reducing the number of advantage estimation points compared to token-level approaches.
+This enables us to leverage Monte Carlo methods to obtain unbiased advantage estimates.
+Our experiments demonstrate that a small number of segment-level advantages can significantly outperform coarse trajectory-level advantages, validating the effectiveness of our framework.
 Due to limited computational resources, our current experiments in the long CoT scenario are limited to a maximum context size of 4K tokens.
 In the future, we plan to conduct additional experiments with larger context sizes.
 Additionally, our current experiments focus primarily on mathematical tasks.
-We will test the effectiveness of SPO in broader application scenarios such as code generation and RLHF.
+We plan to test the effectiveness of SPO in broader application scenarios, such as code generation and RLHF.

+\begin{ack} This work was supported by the Major Project of ISCAS (ISCAS-ZD-202302), the National Natural Science Foundation of China (Grant No. 42361144884), and the General Research Fund (GRF 16209124).
+We would like to thank MiraclePlus for providing the computational resources.
+The authors declare no competing interests. \end{ack}